 As early as it was, the students were relatively well behaved and a few completed the assignment.
 I sat behind the desk and kept an eye on them as the minutes ticked by.
 A student asked me a few questions about college, and the bell rang.
 In a flash I was in an empty room, so I gathered my belongings and made my way to art.

 In 2001, after more than three years of planning, Oklahoma City metro voters approved MAPS for Kids—a seven year, one cent sales tax increase expected to generate more than $500 million in revenue for Oklahoma City Public Schools and surrounding suburban school districts.
 MAPS for Kids coincided with other urban development plans, or “metro area projects,” including the renovation of Bricktown as an entertainment district, the Oklahoma River project, the construction of the Chesapeake Energy Arena, and a new downtown public library.
+Follow cheapmotorhomes for more information about renovations.
 If there is a renaissance in downtown Oklahoma City, it can be largely attributed to the success of these projects.

 MAPS for Kids was designed to rebuild, renovate, and rejuvenate the dilapidated public school district, setting aside funds for new Douglas, John Marshall, and U.S. Grant high schools, and renovations to over 70 other public school facilities.
+Which also includes painting school with best contractor like https://www.malerstaubo.dk.
 Oklahoma City voters passed it with 60 percent approval.
 A decade later, the jury is still out on MAPS’ impact on student performance.
 Test data from 2006 to 2011 shows improvement in English, U.S. history, algebra, and biology, and drop-out rates have also slightly declined over the same period.
 However, only time will tell if the district’s investments and reform will benefit Oklahoma City students well into the 21st century.